100trillion/seoulreimeetup-gatsby/_posts/2015-08-18-why-would-you-buy-a-property-in-korea-that-earned-no-rental-income.md

 You pay yourself back $5,000, and you have a $5,000 profit left over.

-So, in two years, you’ve doubled the money you paid to &#8220;purchase&#8221; this property.
+So, in two years, you’ve doubled the money you paid to  "purchase " this property.

 > What if the market doesn’t go up?
 What if there’s a downturn?